Signaling in the Age of AI: Evidence from Cover Letters: Introduction

 Recent research highlights the disruptive effects of generative AI on worker behavior and employer decision-making. \citet{dillon2025shifting} show that generative AI reshapes productivity, information processing, and work patterns among knowledge workers.
 Studies closer to our context, such as \citet{cao2025fairness}, \citet{cao2025aiwrites}, and \citet{chen2025mediocrity}, demonstrate how AI adoption changes labor market dynamics in distinct ways: \citet{cao2025fairness} highlight fairness concerns in algorithmic decision-making and show that AI tools can exacerbate existing inequalities if not carefully designed; \citet{cao2025aiwrites} document how the availability of AI writing assistance reshapes workers’ incentives to invest in communication skills and alters the distribution of opportunities across applicants; and \citet{chen2025mediocrity} argue that widespread AI use may trap workers in a “mediocrity equilibrium,” reducing incentives for effort and originality.
 Together, these studies underscore that the effects of AI adoption extend beyond productivity, fundamentally altering skill demand, redistributing opportunities, and influencing worker motivation.
 In contrast, our findings show that in the context of online labor markets, generative AI directly reshapes workers’ ability to signal their suitability to employers through cover letters, a mechanism that also connects to the broader literature on human–AI interaction.
 In economics more broadly, \citet{agarwal2023combining} study collaboration between AI and radiologists in medical diagnosis, while in computer science, \citet{hosanagar2024designing} and \citet{chakrabarty2025can} demonstrate how human editing can improve the quality of LLM-generated texts.
 Together, these strands situate our contribution within both the literature on generative AI in labor markets and the broader study of human–AI collaboration.

+In developing our model, we build most directly on the framework of \citet{cowgill2024does}, who study how the introduction of generative AI affects the informativeness of job applications.
+Their analysis shows that when AI assistance becomes available, application materials become less revealing of underlying worker quality, reshaping how employers interpret signals in hiring.
+Our model is also similar to that of \citet{frankel2019muddled} in which quality can be interpreted as a natural action and access to AI gaming ability.
+Together, these papers highlight the central insight that new technologies or multidimensional private information can weaken the mapping between observed signals and underlying productivity, and our model applies this perspective to the case of AI-assisted cover letters.

 \paragraph{Organization} Section \ref{sec: context} describes the market and the rollout of the AI tool.
 Section \ref{sec: data} presents the data, our measure of cover letter tailoring, and tool adoption patterns.
 Section \ref{sec: model} presents a simple theoretical framework that makes predictions about the effects of the AI tool.
 Section \ref{sec:pe} studies the individual-level impact of generative AI on cover letters and hiring outcomes.
 Section \ref{sec: ge} turns to market-level consequences, including those on cover letters as a screening device.
+Section \ref{sec: human_ai} examines the human-AI interaction.
 Section \ref{sec: conclusion} concludes.